 Besides a bathtub bar, a safety handrail or grab bar is another great way to prevent slips and falls.
-You can hold on for extra balance when showering or even grab on to them if you start falling.
+You can hold on to extra balance when showering or even grab on to them if you start falling.

 A bathroom safety handrail can be mounted with either screws or suction cups.
-Suction cups are more practical but screwed in handrails provide more safety.
+Suction cups are more practical but screwed-in handrails provide more safety.

 Pole Grab Bar

 A pole grab bar is getting more and more popular with the elderly.
 You can use it to get out of a bathtub safely, but also to get up from the toilet, bed or anywhere else you need it.

 An average pole grab bar can hold up to 300 pounds and can be adjusted to ceilings of 7, 8, or 9 feet high.
 Installation is easy and it can always be moved as it doesn’t use screws.